Didanosine (By mouth)

 Delayed Release Capsule, Liquid

-- Your doctor will tell you how much medicine to use.
-Do not use more than directed.
+- Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
 Didanosine is taken together with other medicines to treat HIV infection.
 Take all other medicines your doctor has prescribed at the right time each day.

 - It is best to take this medicine on an empty stomach.
 The oral liquid should be taken at least 30 minutes before or 2 hours after you eat.